-The IPC gratefully acknowledges the assistance of a number of NSW agencies in the preparation of this guidance, including the Council of the City of Sydney, the Department of Justice, the Department of Finance, Services and Innovation, Transport for NSW, the NSW Ministry of Health, the NSW Police Force, the State Archives and Records Authority of NSW, the NSW Office of Local Government, Fire and Rescue NSW and the University of Sydney.
+The IPC gratefully acknowledges the assistance of a number of NSW agencies in the preparation of this guidance, including the Council of the City of Sydney, the Department of Justice, the Department of Customer Service, Transport for NSW, the NSW Ministry of Health, the NSW Police Force, the State Archives and Records Authority of NSW, the NSW Office of Local Government, Fire and Rescue NSW and the University of Sydney.

 Where to go

 Phone: (02) 8257 2900

 NSW guidance on the use of CCTV in public places

 Office of Local Government

 Release of information via GIPA Act or the PPIP Act